What is the difference between a sale and purchase agreement on the one hand and a development agreement on the other?

-Phil: Again, as Rosemary says, there is nothing special about the terms used.
+There is nothing special about the terms used.

 A building contract is normally one between a land owner and a contractor, under which the land owner employs the contractor to do works.
 If you own a piece of land and employ a builder to build you a house on it, that would be a building contract.